Russian–Ukrainian Friendship Treaty

-The Treaty on Friendship, Cooperation, and Partnership between Ukraine and the Russian Federation was an agreement between Ukraine and Russia, signed in 1997, which fixed the principle of strategic partnership, the recognition of the inviolability of existing borders, and respect for territorial integrity and mutual commitment not to use its territory to harm the security of each other.
+The Treaty on Friendship, Cooperation, and Partnership between Ukraine and the Russian Federation, also known as the "Big Treaty", was an agreement signed in 1997 between Ukraine and Russia, which fixed the principle of strategic partnership, the recognition of the inviolability of existing borders, and respect for territorial integrity and mutual commitment not to use its territory to harm the security of each other.

 The treaty prevents Ukraine and Russia from invading one another's country respectively, and declaring war.
-Due to the beginning of the Russo-Ukrainian War in 2014, Ukraine announced its intention not to renew the treaty in September 2018.
+Due to the beginning of the Russo-Ukrainian War in 2014, Ukrainian president Petro Poroshenko signed a decree not to extend the treaty on 19 September 2018.
 The treaty consequently expired on 31 March 2019.
-The treaty was also known as the "Big Treaty".

 Until 2019, the treaty was automatically renewed on each 10th anniversary of its signing, unless one party advised the other of its intention to end the treaty six months prior to the date of the renewal.

-Russia–Ukraine relations have deteriorated since the 2014 Russian annexation of Crimea and Russian support for separatist forces in the war in Ukraine's Donbas region.
-In response, Ukrainian President Petro Poroshenko signed a decree not to extend the treaty.
+Russia–Ukraine relations have deteriorated since the start of the Russo-Ukrainian War with the 2014 Russian annexation of Crimea and Russian support for separatist forces in the war in Ukraine's Donbas region.
+They were completely severed following the Russian invasion of Ukraine.

 Signing and ratification

-The treaty was signed in Kyiv on 31 May 1997 by the President of Ukraine Leonid Kuchma and Russian President Boris Yeltsin.
+The treaty was signed in Kyiv on 31 May 1997 by the president of Ukraine Leonid Kuchma and Russian president Boris Yeltsin.

 In Ukraine, the treaty was ratified by the Law of Ukraine No. 13/98-VR on 14 January 1998 (On ratification of the Treaty of Friendship, Cooperation and Partnership between Ukraine and the Russian Federation).

 In Russia, on 25 December 1998, the State Duma of the Federal Assembly adopted a resolution on the adoption of the federal law "On ratification of the Agreement of Friendship, Collaboration and Partnership between the Russian Federation and Ukraine" and directed it to the Federation Council.

 The Federation Council approved this federal law by the Resolution on 17 February 1999.
 The treaty was ratified.

 The document superseded the previous treaty between the Russian Soviet Federative Socialist Republic and the Ukrainian Soviet Socialist Republic of 19 November 1990 (before dissolution of the Soviet Union).